SySafarila/dockerized-laravel/README.md

 docker compose up -d
 ```

-\*use `sudo` if you need to run this as root user
+\*use `sudo` if you need to run this as root user.
+Or, check this [docs](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to run docker with non-root user

-After all containers is up, get in to your `php-fpm` container to install all dependencies and run your database migrations by running this command below
+After all containers is up/running, login to your `php-fpm` container to install all dependencies by running this command below:

 ```shell
 docker compose exec -it php-fpm sh